High Deductible Health Plan (HDHP) Basics for 2024 & 2025

 This is important because if you have a high cost event or series of events (e.g. car accident, heart surgery, maternity), your out-of-pocket maximum protects you from serious financial hardship and possible bankruptcy.

-The IRS HDHP maximum annual out-of-pocket limits for deductibles/co-pays for 2024 are:
+The IRS HDHP maximum annual out-of-pocket limits for deductibles/co-pays for 2024 and 2025 are:

 2024 HDHP Maximum Out of Pocket Limit (ACA-compliant):